 Thanks to the Eagles, standing on the corner in Winslow, Arizona, is a tourist activity.
 But there’s another corner in town that’s worth a visit, because it’s home to the local post office.
 But it’s not just any post office: This stucco, Federalist Moderne building was architect Louis A. Simon’s attempt at combining regional architectural styles with some Classical formalism.
 Completed in 1935, this post office marked the end of the construction of Winslow’s Commercial Historic District.
-Check out the route in Arizona that made our list of the 55 best road trips in America—and includes a stop in Winslow.

 The historic Massachusetts post office was built in 1912 in the Colonial Revival style.
 But it would be another 40 years before Henry N. Flynt remodeled it to resemble the town’s 17th-century meeting house.
 Since then, it has been one of the most recognizable buildings in Historic Deerfield, and it remains a functioning post office.
 In case you were wondering, this is what could happen if the USPS stopped delivering mail.

 St. Petersburg, Florida